Ryan-Rudes/rc2020/README.md

 - [ ] Test the learned update rule on each Atari environment

   * [ ] Write a model class for the network architecture specified by the authors — C(32)-C(64)-C(64)-D(512)
-  * [ ] Test performance over 20 million frames on Montezuma Revenge, Ms. Pacman, Riverraid, Pitfall, Tutankham (the environments in which LPG outperformed/matched A2C)
+  * [ ] Test performance over 20 million frames on each of Montezuma Revenge, Ms. Pacman, Riverraid, Pitfall, Tutankham (the environments in which LPG outperformed/matched A2C)